A conservation enterprise is a business established and run for the purpose of environmental and cultural conservation.

 - Researching the market and the change agents

-- Designing the business model, theory of change, and marketing approach
+- Designing the business model and theory of change

 - Iterative piloting, learning and resource acquisition